Homomorpheus/nhammer-thesis-public/README.md

-# nhammer-thesis-public
+# Public repository for thesis-related files

-Public thesis files
+For showcases of the thesis outcomes, see ./content.